The school program at Pathways Academy is based on these values:

 - literature-based learning that uses quality books to engage students in lessons that are not forgotten.

-Students have the freedom to engage in learning using a variety of traditional and non-traditional activities.
+Pathways students have the freedom to engage in learning using a variety of traditional and non-traditional activities.
 Learning at home also allows flexibility in scheduling learning activities throughout the day and through the school year.
 Teachers also enjoy the benefits of flexible work hours.